vmwarecloudadvocacy/acme_fitness_demo/kubernetes-manifests/README.md

 This app is developed by team behind www.cloudjourney.io

+The current version of the application passes JSON Web Tokens (JWT) for authentication on certain API calls.
+The application will not work as expected if the `users` service is not present to issue / authenticate these tokens.

 ## Datastore Dependent Services

 This section covers the deployment of the datastore dependent microservices.
 It is recommended to deploy these services first.